aparajita/capacitor-biometric-auth/README.md

 authenticate(options?: AuthenticateOptions) => Promise<void>
 ```

 Prompt the user for authentication.
 If authorization fails for any reason, the promise is rejected with a `BiometryError`.<br><br>For detailed information about the behavior on iOS, see:<br><br>https://developer.apple.com/documentation/localauthentication/lapolicy/deviceownerauthenticationwithbiometrics<br><br>Some versions of Android impose a limit on the number of failed attempts.
 If `allowDeviceCredential` is `true`, when the limit is reached the user will then be presented with a device credential prompt.
-If `allowDeviceCredential` is `false`, when the limit is reached `authenticate()` will reject with a `BiometryErrorType` of `biometryLockout`, after which the user will have to wait the system-defined length of time before being allowed to authenticate again.
+If `allowDeviceCredential` is `false`, when the limit is reached `authenticate()` will reject with a <a href="#biometryerrortype">`BiometryErrorType`</a> of `biometryLockout`, after which the user will have to wait the system-defined length of time before being allowed to authenticate again.

 | Param   | Type                                                   |
 | :------ | :----------------------------------------------------- |